top of page

 Work With A Zapoteco Interpreter from Maya Bridge

-At Maya Bridge, we offer language services for Zapoteco and all of its variants to provide your organization with comprehensive linguistic support.
-Since 2021, we have provided Zapoteco to English interpretation to countless government agencies, healthcare organizations, and courts.
-As a small, niche interpretation agency specializing in Latin American Indigenous languages, we are uniquely equipped to offer on-demand Zapoteco interpretation, 24 hours a day.
+We offer language services for Zapoteco and all of its variants.
+Our Zapoteco-to-English interpretation services are trusted by government agencies, healthcare providers, and courts across the country.
+As a small, niche agency specializing in Indigenous languages, we are uniquely equipped to deliver on-demand Zapoteco interpretation, 24 hours a day.

 We offer: